 How do I pay for the course?

 Please note that right now we are only accepting bank transfers.
-Payments with credit card, PayPal or similar payment methods are not possible.
+Payments in cash, with credit card, PayPal or similar payment methods are not possible.

 What is covered by the course costs?